Oil Rises Over 1% On Tightening Supplies From Libya, Iraq

-NEW YORK (Reuters) - Oil prices rose by more than a dollar a barrel on Thursday as supply disruptions in Libya and plans to lower output in Iraq raised concerns of a tightening market.
+NEW YORK, Aug 29 (Reuters) - Oil prices rose by more than a dollar a barrel on Thursday as supply disruptions in Libya and plans to lower output in Iraq raised concerns of a tightening market.

 brent crude futures were up $1.05, or 1.3%, to $79.70 a barrel by 2:04 p.m.
 EDT (1804 GMT).
 U.S. West Texas Intermediate crude futures were up $1.16, or 1.6%, to $75.68 a barrel.